concentrat1on/BeautyBar/README.md

 # BeautyBar
 This app is about to provide beauty services.

-It will consist 5 Views:
+It will consist of 5 Views:
 1. Main View with news from developers and some beauty lifehacks/beauty news
 2. Services View where users will have to find there services they want
 3. Promotions View